Motivational enhancement therapy

-Motivational enhancement therapy (MET) is a time-limited, four-session adaptation used in Project MATCH, a US-government-funded study of treatment for alcohol problems, and the "Drinkers' Check-up", which provides normative-based feedback and explores client motivation to change in light of the feedback.
+Motivational enhancement therapy (MET) is a time-limited, four-session adaptation used in Project MATCH, a U.S.-government-funded study of treatment for alcohol problems, and the "Drinkers' Check-up", which provides normative-based feedback and explores client motivation to change in light of the feedback.
 It is a development of motivational interviewing and motivational therapy.
 It focuses on the treatment of alcohol and other substance use disorders.
-The goal of the therapy is not to guide the patient through the recovery process, but to invoke inwardly motivated change.
+The goal of the therapy is not to guide the patient through the recovery process, but to invoke inwardly motivated change through motivational strategies.
 The method has two elements: initial assessment battery session, and two to four individual therapeutic sessions with a therapist.
 During the first session, the specialist stimulates discussion on the patient's experiences with substance use disorder and elicits self-motivational statements by providing feedback to the initial assessment.
 The principles of MET are utilized to increase motivation and develop a plan for further change; coping strategies are also presented and talked over with the patient.
 Changes in the patients behavior are monitored and cessation strategies used are reviewed by the therapist in the subsequent sessions, where patients are encouraged to sustain abstinence and progress.

+Motivational enhancement therapy is effective in helping adolescents because it focuses on the relationship of the counselor and the counselee.
+The most effective way to integrate this form of therapy is by light guidance directed to the intrinsic desire of the individual to change.
+Most adolescents will not trust their counselors which is why it is important to develop this relationship.
+By providing an environment that is receptive to change, a counselee can find this intrinsic motivation.
+A unique aspect of motivational enhancement therapy is that it is uniquely tailored to support adolescents that struggle with substance abuse by matching their attributes and readiness/willingness to change.